neovimhaskell/nvim-hs/README.md

 ### Installing a plugin from Hackage

 Let's take [nvim-hs-ghcid](http://hackage.haskell.org/package/nvim-hs-ghcid)
 as an example.
+Let's also pretend, that it's not on stackage.
-Since it is not on stackage, have to declare the dependency in the `my-nvim-hs.cabal` file and in the `stack.yaml` file.
+We have to declare the dependency in the `my-nvim-hs.cabal` file and in the `stack.yaml` file.
 In the `.cabal` file, add `nvim-hs-ghcid` to the `build-depends` section.
 It should look like this: